ibm-cloud-docs/instructlab/service-settings.md

 Training strategy
 : Specifies the training strategy that is used.
 :  - `--strategy=lab-multiphase`

+Base Model to be trained
+: Specifies the base model to be trained
+: - `--model-path=granite-7b-starter`

 MT-Bench judge
 :   Specifies the MT-Bench judge model.
 This parameter is the absolute path to the local judge model directory.
 If necessary, you can download the model by running `ilab model download`.